NiLuJe/kfmon/README.md

 The original fmon does zero sanity checking, and, given the intricacies of how Nickel actually processes books, it might trigger an action *before* the trigger file has successfully been processed by Nickel.
 Depending on the action in question, this might lead to fun boot loops or other weirdness ;).

 KFMon tries to alleviate this issue by doing a number of checks before deeming that launching the action is "safe": we first check if the file in question is even *in* the Library database, and then we confirm that it has been processed further by checking for the existence of the various thumbnails Nickel creates when first displaying a book in its Library and Homescreen.
+We also handle some more recent quirks of FW >= 4.13 properly.

 On top of that, we have a few extra features: instead of launching one instance per book/action pair, KFMon is a centralized daemon, which simply parses a number of simple INI config files.
 Each book/action pair gets a dedicated config file.

 It also keeps track of processes it has launched, mainly to ensure that for a given watch, only one single instance of its action can ever be run concurrently.
 As a practical exemple, this means that if you use KFMon to launch KOReader (by tapping its PNG icon), and, once inside KOReader, you try to do the very same thing, KFMon will remember that KOReader is already running, and will refuse to launch a second instance until the previous one has exited.
 This means that long-running apps don't necessarily need to kill KFMon when they start.

 There's also an extra layer of protection (user configurable, enabled for KOReader & Plato) that'll prevent simply *anything* from being launched as long as that custom document reader is still running.
+(You can also enforce this behavior from *outside* of KFMon, via a BLOCK file, see the FAQ at the bottom of this page).

 In the same vein, KFMon's startup script will also refuse to run concurrent instances of KFMon itself.